-The committee approved the minutes as written.
+The committee approved the draft minutes as written.

-ii.
-Assessing Applicants Using Accuplacer Next Generation
+b.
+Assessing applicants with Accuplacer Next Generation

 Owen reviewed the Bureau's guidance to local committees for comparing applicants' scores between Accuplacer Classic and Accuplacer Next Generation.
 The guidance was issued via official letter in January.
 To compare scores for Elementary Algebra and Reading, local committees should use the national crosswalk issued by College Board.